koriym/mvc-refinement/README.md

 ### RMSR (Resource-Method-Separated-Representation)

 The archtecture pattern of BEAR.Reousrce could be considered an expanded or superset variation of RMR.
 Theres is a presentation logic is in resource.
-But it is contextually injected with interfaece, The resource-method works 100% presentation logic free as Martin Fowler quoted about **Separated Presentation** as follows.
+However it is contextually injected with interfaece and the resource-method works 100% presentation logic free as Martin Fowler quoted about **Separated Presentation** as follows.

 > "Domain objects should be completely self contained and work without reference to the presentation, they should also be able to support multiple presentations," http://martinfowler.com/eaaDev/uiArchs.html

-"multiple presentations" supoorted.
-HTML rendering with template engine, or HAL+JSON can be swtiched without touching resource class.
+"Multiple presentations" also supoorted.
+HTML rendering with template engine and HAL+JSON can be swtiched without touching resource class.

 ## Examples of MVC vs ADR vs RMSR